ghostpandab00/Creating-a-Docker-conatiner-with-preloaded-database/README.md

 ## Scenario
 Consider the following scenario: we have a database dump that needs to be restored while the container is being built.
 After the container has been constructed, we may use 'source' to restore a database.
 But what if it's needed in the middle of the game?

+## Prerequisites
+ - Knowledge of Docker
+ - Docker installed

 ## Solution
 The usage of mounting makes it simple to restore a database dump.
-Here we have a dump of the database named "wpdb.sql"
+Here we have a dump of the database named "wpdb.sql".
+It's a dump of one wordpress database.

 ```sh
 [ec2-user@ip-172-31-37-71 newsite]$ pwd